zaphosting/docs/docs/exiled-plugins.md

 First of all, you need to download the plugins that will be installed on the server.
 A large selection of EXILED Plugins can be found on their own github (https://github.com/Exiled-Team) and once selected the plugin repo, a releases section will appear on the side to which you will be brought to a download page, instructions on how to do this will be shown below.

 ### Downloading a plugin
 Plugins can be downloaded from many sources for your server.
 However these are only recognised as the safest options.
-Please be careful with which plugins you install onto your gameserver - Always check the source of the plugin by looking for its developers and what the plugin actually does.
+Please be careful with which plugins you install onto your game server - Always check the source of the plugin by looking for its developers and what the plugin actually does.

 ## Download
 To download a plugin via the github you will need to head to the [EXILED Github page](https://github.com/Exiled-Team) as shown below and select a plugin-repo.